flybywiresim/docs/docs/aircraft/install/installation.md

 ---
 title: Installation Guide
-description: Learn how to install the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020 with step-by-step guides.
+description: Learn how to install the FlyByWire Aircraft for Microsoft Flight Simulator 2020 with step-by-step guides.
 ---

 # Installation Guide

-Please follow the information on this page to install the FlyByWire Simulations A32NX add-on for Microsoft Flight Simulator 2020
+Please follow the information on this page to install FlyByWire Simulations products for Microsoft Flight Simulator 2020.

-!!! warning "Important Notice"
+!!! warning "Important Notice for the A32NX"

     All FlyByWire Simulations A32NX versions are now independent of the default A320neo.